Gabriellavoura/mosquitto-ubuntu-16.04/README.md

 # mosquitto-ubuntu-16.04
-How to install mosquitto broker on ubunu 16.04.
+How to install mosquitto broker on ubuntu 16.04.

 ## Update - (28/06/2016)